 Finally, we investigate network connectivity.
 Figure 5 plots the six values of the weighted ASPL.
 Being a measure of distance, lower values indicate higher connectivity.
 The attitude networks of lower status groups systematically show higher connectivity.
 This difference is particularly striking regarding the stratification by income.
 These results are also intelligible from a closer inspection of Figure 3.
 The bottom panel of this figure shows that the attitude network estimated on the lower and higher class samples are not particularly different in this regard.
 Indeed, here we find a comparable number of nodes bridging between network clusters.
-The same is true for the social class networks.
-The situation is clearly different for the income networks.
+An intermediate situation occurs with the networks by education, with moderate differences in terms of intra-community links.
+The gaps are even stronger for income networks.
 In the network of the high income sample the explanations of existing inequality are almost completely detached from the other variables.
 Here only the connections need-edupar and relig-ineq_p bridge the four network clusters.
 These results confirm H2, since we find statistically significant differences in the Strength centrality of some nodes while also isolating important differences in the ASPLs of the six attitude networks.

-5 Conclusion
+5 Discussion

 Our paper aimed to describe the structure of the attitudes towards inequality in a highly unequal country such as Chile.
 We applied a network model to 22 ISSP survey variables to examine people’s understanding of inequality.
 This approach allowed us to examine how perceptions, beliefs, and judgments about the magnitude and principles regarding inequality relate at the population level.